Vivek-Py/LearnJava/README.md

 - Obtaining an array is a two-step process.
 First, you must declare a variable of the desired array type.
 Second, you must allocate the memory that will hold the array, using new, and assign it to the array variable.

-:heavy_exclamation_mark:Our above example can we written as this also:
+Our above example can we written as this also:

 `int[] intArray = new int[20];` // combining both statements as one statement.